 Sweet Little Mystery: Why John Martyn never made it in the States is one of the great musical mysteries.
 The guy was fantastic (he died in 2009).
 He got his start in the British folk scene in the late 60s (his long-time bassist was Danny Thompson of Fairport Convention) as a breathtaking finger-style player, but expanded his sound into amazing places (he was the first guy to play an acoustic guitar through an Echoplex and developed a percussive playing style that influenced everyone up through Michael Hedges).
 He also had one of the greatest, most soulful voices you’ll ever hear and wrote absolutely perfect songs that have been covered by Clapton and lots of others.
 This song is from the 1980 album “Grace and Danger” that most people consider one of his two masterpieces (along with "Solid Air" from 1973).
 If these notes do nothing else, I hope they encourage you to check out those two albums.
 In my book, they're every bit as good as “Blood on the Tracks” and “For the Roses,” and better than almost everything else.

-The Librarian’s Garden: This is kind of a hodge-podge of ideas, images and references.
-It’s ostensibly about two married couples (and maybe an ex or two) and their complex lives, but there are crazy shout-outs to “A Doll’s House,” “The Waste Land,” “You’re Gonna Make Me Lonesome When You Go,” “Star of the County Down,” and who knows what else.
-Not entirely sure what I was thinking . . .
-Thanks to the wonderful Libby McLaren of Flower & McLaren for the cheesy organ part – still makes me smile every time I hear it!
+The Librarian’s Garden: This song uses multiple ideas, images and references to tell the story of two married couples (and an ex or two) and their complex lives.
+There are nods to “A Doll’s House,” “The Waste Land,” “You’re Gonna Make Me Lonesome When You Go,” “Star of the County Down” and other works I’ve loved over the years.
+Thanks to the wonderful Libby McLaren of Flower & McLaren for the cheesy (and cheery) organ part – still makes me smile every time I hear it!

 Three Horses: A new song (2016) and like “Albion,” an attempt to tell a story allegorically and thus to bring the album full circle.
 We all know that Robert Johnson met the devil at the crossroads and sold his soul in exchange for mastering the Delta blues guitar.
 But what if some small act of grace could have saved Robert from the Devil’s clutches?
 And what if that same act of grace might save each of us from those who would judge us, both in this life and the next?
 In the end, if there is no lovingkindness, there is only death . . .